actions/setup-node/README.md

 major versions: `12`, `14`, `16`
 more specific versions: `10.15`, `14.2.0`, `16.3.0`
 nvm lts syntax: `lts/erbium`, `lts/fermium`, `lts/*`

+### Checking in lockfiles

+It's **always** recommended to commit the lockfile of your package manager for security and performance reasons.
+For more information consult the "Working with lockfiles" section of the [Advanced usage](docs/advanced-usage.md#working-with-lockfiles) guide.

 ## Caching global packages data